10 Helpful Products Improve Bathroom Safety for Seniors

 This bar locks onto the side of the bathtub to give your older adult an extra hand-hold when stepping in and out of the tub.

-No tools are needed for installation, and rubber-lined pads prevent the tub surface from being damaged.
+No tools are needed for installation, and rubber-lined pads prevent damage to the tub surface.

 make tubs and showers safer for seniors with a non slip grib surface